longj724/Rentable-Engineering-Challenge/README.md

 ## Requirements

+For local development:

 - Ruby 3.2.2
 - Rails 7.1.5
 - PostgreSQL

+For Docker:

+- Docker Desktop

 ## Setup Instructions

-For both of the following setup options a .env file is needed.
+A `.env` file is required for both of the following setup options.
-Create a .env file in the root directory.
-Sample values can be copied over from the sample-env.txt file.
+Create a `.env` file in the root directory.
+Sample values can be copied over from the `sample-env.txt` file.

 ### Option 1: Run in Docker